python-trio/sphinxcontrib-trio/docs/source/index.rst

       This method is perhaps more complicated than it needs to be.

-and you'll get a rendered output like:
+and you'll get rendered output like:

 .. method:: overachiever(arg1, ...)
    :abstractmethod: